The Opinion Makers - An Insider Exposes the Truth Behind the Polls

 —Robert W. McChesney, author of The Political Economy of Media

-"The Opinion Makers is the most important book about the making of polls and public opinion that I have read.
-The account of how news stories drive polls should make us stop and ask whether the close relationship between the newsroom and polling operations is perhaps a bit too close.
+"The account of how news stories drive polls should make us stop and ask whether the close relationship between the newsroom and polling operations is perhaps a bit too close.
 A must read."

 Also Available As: